syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

 ## Setting the Step Interval

-The `DoubleTextBox` control allows to increase or decrease the value within the minumum and maximum value limits by pressing up-arrow and down-arrow keys in keyboard or mouse wheel over the control.
+The `DoubleTextBox` control allows to increase or decrease the value within the minimum and maximum value limits by pressing up-arrow and down-arrow keys in keyboard or mouse wheel over the control.
 The [ScrollInterval](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~ScrollInterval.html) property is used to specify the increment or decrement intervals.
 The default value of `ScrollInterval` is 1.

  For example, the `ScrollInterval` value is set to 4.
 So, that the `DoubleTextBox` control `Value` increases or decreases by 4 while pressing Up or Down Arrow keys and Mouse wheel scrolling up or down.